Transform XML into a different XML format

 </xsl:template>

-<!-- Put the name in a <hubba> tag -->
+<!-- Enclose the name within a <hubba> tag -->

 <xsl:template match="name">